CS171/Homework_instructions/week-05/hw/week_05_hw.md

 /submission_FirstnameLastname
 	lab_partner.txt
 	hw/
-    	dear_data/      ...folder for your dear data sketches
 	    implementation/ ...folder for your code index.html
 	        css/ 		...folder with all CSS files
 	        js/ 		...folder with all JavaScript files
-	    design/         ...folder for your sketches
-	        ...
-		...
 	lab/
 ```